TranNhatTan14/Obsidian/Data/Reflection.md

 ---
 # Definition

-Process the moments and emotions of your day so you can drift to [[Sleep early]] easier.
+Process the moments and emotions of your day so you can drift to [[Sleep]] easier.

 ### Reflection: